zeeshanali/Online-Help/docs/Getting_started_2_0.md

 - [Creating user accounts](#creating-user-accounts)
 - [Setting up email notifications of alerts](#setting-up-email-notifications-of-alerts)

-A high-availability Lustre file system managed by Intel® Manager for Lustre* software requires that your entire storage system configuration and all  interfaces comply with a pre-defined configuration.
+A high-availability Lustre file system managed by Integrated Manager for Lustre* software requires that your entire storage system configuration and all  interfaces comply with a pre-defined configuration.
 For detailed information, see [High Availability Configuration Specification](Install_Guide/ig_ch_03_building.md).
 If the system will leverage ZFS you may also want to read [Creating and Managing ZFS-based Lustre\* file systems](Create_and_manage_ZFS_based_LFS_8_0.md).

-**Note:** All references herein to the "manager" refer to the Intel® Manager for Lustre* software.
+**Note:** All references herein to the "manager" refer to the Integrated Manager for Lustre* software.
-The Intel® Manager for Lustre* software can be used to:
+The Integrated Manager for Lustre* software can be used to:

 - Create, monitor and manage high-availability Lustre* file systems, including systems running Open ZFS as the back-end.
 - Monitor existing Lustre* file systems that have not been configured from the manager GUI.

 See the following information to get started:

-- To setup superuser and user accounts on Intel® Manager for Lustre* software see: [Creating user accounts](#creating-user-accounts).
+- To setup superuser and user accounts on Integrated Manager for Lustre* software see: [Creating user accounts](#creating-user-accounts).
 - Also see: [Setting up email notifications of alerts](#setting-up-email-notifications-of-alerts).
-- To create a new Lustre file system using Intel® Manager for Lustre* software, see: [Creating a new Lustre* file system](Creating_new_lustre_fs_3_0.md/#3.0).
+- To create a new Lustre file system using Integrated Manager for Lustre* software, see: [Creating a new Lustre* file system](Creating_new_lustre_fs_3_0.md/#3.0).
-- To detect and monitor an existing Lustre file system using Intel® Manager for Lustre* software, see: [Detect and monitor existing Lustre* file systems](Detect_and_monitor_existing_LFS_7_0.md/#7.0).
+- To detect and monitor an existing Lustre file system using Integrated Manager for Lustre* software, see: [Detect and monitor existing Lustre* file systems](Detect_and_monitor_existing_LFS_7_0.md/#7.0).

-**WARNING:** For Lustre* file systems created and managed by Intel® Manager for Lustre* software, the only supported command line interface is the CLI provided by Intel® Manager for Lustre* software.
-Modifying such a Lustre file system manually from a UNIX shell will interfere with the ability of the Intel® Manager for Lustre* software to manage and monitor the file system.
+**WARNING:** For Lustre* file systems created and managed by Integrated Manager for Lustre* software, the only supported command line interface is the CLI provided by Integrated Manager for Lustre* software.
+Modifying such a Lustre file system manually from a UNIX shell will interfere with the ability of the Integrated Manager for Lustre* software to manage and monitor the file system.

 [Top of page](#getting-started)